d99kris/spacy-cpp/README.md

 an API that is similar to that of spaCy, enabling rapid development in Python and simple porting to C++.

-Spacy-cpp is under development and does not support all API's of spaCy, refer to API Documentation below.
+Spacy-cpp is under development and does not yet support all API's of spaCy, refer to the API Documentation section below.

 Example Usage